Skip to main content

 If the lease ends on a specific date and does not include a renewal option, tenants usually do not need to provide notice of their intent to move out.
 When written notice is not required, speak with the landlord An owner of property who rents it out to a tenant in advance to confirm.

 Are tenants allowed time to decide whether they want to renew?
+Copy link to this question The link has been copied. ×

-Local laws require that tenants in Chicago, Evanston, Oak Park, and suburban Cook County time to decide whether to renew a lease.
+Local laws require that tenants in Chicago, Evanston, Oak Park, and suburban Cook County have time to decide whether to renew a lease.

 Most of Illinois: Check the lease for any requirements.
 There are no laws that provide specific guidance.